 - Inspection certificates and any others as mentioned in the letter of credit

 Here Ibraham’s obligation is to make sure that he fulfills his side of the commitment as per the letter of credit.
 The buyer’s bank will only pay if he satisfies all the terms of the letter of credit.
-Say for example if the port of loading mentioned in the letter of credit is Port of Los Angeles, but the seller sent the goods from Port of Long Beach (sister port to Port of Los Angeles), then he will not be paid.
+For example, if the port of loading mentioned in the letter of credit is Port of Los Angeles, but the seller sent the goods from Port of Long Beach (sister port to Port of Los Angeles), he will not be paid.
 Even if John has agreed with this new arrangement, the bank won’t pay Ibraham as it is not as per the letter of credit.
-If the Ibraham needs any changes, he has to request John to amend the letter of credit, only then he will be paid.
+If the Ibraham needs any changes, he has to request John to amend the letter of credit.
+Only then he will be paid.
 Amendment can be a costly and lengthy process and should be avoided.

 Step-4 – Document Submission and Payment

 In the final step, the Ibraham submits the set of documents to his bank.
 He has to submit all the documents as per the L/C requirement.
-Even one single document is missing, then the seller will be heavily fined or worse, won’t be paid at all.
-Most of the time the letter of credit demands multiple sets of documents.
+Even one single document is missing, then the seller will be heavily fined or, worse, won’t be paid at all.
+Most of the time, the letter of credit demands multiple sets of documents.
 As many as six sets can be demanded, and the seller has to oblige.
-Furthermore, the banks will impose fine on the seller for typographical error as well.
-The fines can range from anywhere between US$ 25 – 50.
-So if the documents have three typing errors then the seller will be charged a minimum US$ 75 (US$ 25/error X 3 errors).

 On the other end, the buyer receives the documents from his own bank and gets the goods released from the shipping company.
 The buyer then fulfills his monetary obligation to his bank.

-Adjustment for other Types of Letter of Credit
+Adjustment for other Types of Letters of Credit